amruthahari1207/structify/README.md

 # structify
-AI-powered Product Manager Story Generator
+An AI-powered Product Management automation platform that transforms unstructured inputs into clear, structured workflows, user stories, insights, and decisions.